Export Controls

 - Travel to certain sanctioned or embargoed countries for purposes of teaching or performing research.

-At West Texas A&M University, we recognize that travel plays an important role in education, research, and global engagement.
-As international travel becomes more common, it’s essential that we balance these opportunities with the safety of our students, faculty, and staff.
-Due to ongoing global tensions, The Texas A&M University System restricts non-essential travel to countries or regions identified as extreme risk.
-Before making travel plans, all members of the WTAMU community must carefully evaluate whether the trip is essential to the university’s mission.
+Due to ongoing global tensions, Texas A&M University System restricts non-essential travel to countries or regions identified as extreme risk.
+Before making travel plans, all members of the WTAMU community must carefully evaluate if the trip is essential to the university’s mission.
 TAMUS Extreme Risk Countries includes a current list of extreme risk areas.

-In addition, under Executive Order GA-48 by the Governor of the State of Texas, all System employees who plan to travel for personal reasons to a country identified as a foreign adversary must complete a Certification of Personal Travel to a Foreign-Adversary form in Workday.
+Additionally, under Executive Order GA-48 by the Governor of the State of Texas, all System employees who plan to travel for personal reasons to a country identified as a foreign adversary must complete a Certification of Personal Travel to a Foreign-Adversary form in Workday.

 Suspect a Violation?